Connecting and Configuring Ceph RBD Using a Linux Client

 Example for 512MB:

-To apply changes you have to unmap image and map it again.
+To apply the changes, you need to unmap the image and then map it again.

-The approach described above is not persistent (won’t survive reboot).
-To do it persistent you have to add following line into “/etc/udev/rules.d/50-read-ahead-kb.rules” file.
+The method described above is not persistent (it will not survive a reboot).
+To make it persistent, you must add the following line to the “/etc/udev/rules.d/50-read-ahead-kb.rules” file.

-You can set specific kernel parameters for a subset of block devices (Ceph RBD)
+You can configure specific kernel parameters for a subset of block devices (Ceph RBD)

-Settings for automatic RBD connection, including LUKS encryption and mount filesystems. + proper disconnection (in reverse order) when the machine is switched off in a controlled manner.
+Configuration for automatic RBD connection, including LUKS encryption and filesystem mounting, along with proper disconnection (in reverse order) when the machine is switched off in a controlled manner.

 LUKS